lmmx/mvdef/README.md

 Has the same flags and signature as `mvdef`, but never changes `src`.

 ```
-usage: mvdef [-h] -m [MV ...] [-d] [-e] [-c] [-a] [-v] src dst
+usage: cpdef [-h] -m [MV ...] [-d] [-e] [-c] [-a] [-v] src dst

-  Move function definitions from one file to another, moving/copying
+  Copy function definitions from one file to another, and any necessary
-  any necessary associated import statements along with them.
+  associated import statements along with them.

   Option     Description                                Type        Default
   —————————— —————————————————————————————————————————— ——————————— ———————
-• src        source file to take definitions from       Path        -
+• src        source file to copy definitions from       Path        -
 • dst        destination file (may not exist)           Path        -
-• mv         names to move from the source file         list[str]   -
+• mv         names to copy from the source file         list[str]   -
 • dry_run    whether to only preview the change diffs   bool        False
 • escalate   whether to raise an error upon failure     bool        False
 • cls_defs   whether to target only class definitions   bool        False